Nick Helm: Career

 Helm won the South Bank Sky Arts "The Times Breakthrough Award" on 27 January 2014.

 Helm also plays guitar and sings.
-He has so far released three solo albums.
-His latest album is called Hot 'n' Heavy, released on 10 May 2013.
-He performed "He Makes You Look Fat", one of the tracks from his album, when he appeared as the stand-up guest on Russell Howard's Good News.
+He has so far released three full studio albums, as well as two live shows, and the Soundtrack to the BBC Three sitcom Uncle.
+His latest album is called Down 'n' Dirty:Volume 1, released on 14 August 2026.
+He performed "He Makes You Look Fat", one of the tracks from his album Hot 'n' Heavy, when he appeared as the stand-up guest on Russell Howard's Good News in 2012.

 In 2014, Helm started playing the lead role of Andy in the BBC Three sitcom Uncle.
 The show was written by Oliver Refson, and featured songs written and performed by Helm and his band.
 The third and final series of Uncle was screened in January–February 2017.

 Helm's comedy/music show Nick Helm's Heavy Entertainment broadcast on BBC Three in May–June 2015.

 In 2015, Helm co-wrote and co-starred with Esther Smith in an episode of the BBC Three online series of short stories, Funny Valentines.
 The episode, titled "Elephant", was nominated for a Short Film BAFTA Award in 2016.

 In mid-2017, Helm starred in the sitcom Loaded (Channel 4), about a group of IT entrepreneurs who become millionaires when their company is bought out, and in the food comedic documentary Eat Your Heart Out with Nick Helm (Dave).
 He also performed Work in Progress shows at the Edinburgh Festival Fringe.

 In 2020, during the COVID-19 pandemic lockdown, he starred in the online comedy series Angry Quiz Guy.

 In August 2021, he starred as a guest on the Cheapshow podcast with fellow comedian Nathaniel Metcalfe.